-Wondering where to start with a 4K TV?
-We've done the hard work for you, running the rule over all the major televisions we've tested to bring you the best of the best.
+We've run the rule over all the major televisions we've tested to bring you the best of the best.
 If a TV is on this list it's a bonafide belter, so you know you're getting top bang for your buck.

 Below you'll find TVs of various sizes, budgets and technologies, from 55 inch TVs to OLED TVs, small TVs to cheap TVs, and even 8K TVs.
 Do take a look at our guide on how to choose the right TV for your needs, and check out our round-up of the best TV wall mounts if you're looking to get your set on the wall.

 LG's first 2020 OLED is a barnstormer.
 While we'd usually like to start the year with the C-class model, which is the most affordable set with all of the best picture processing, this GX takes that same picture and adds more powerful sound and a beautiful design.

 This is LG's 'Gallery' model, and as such is entirely intended for wall-mounting.
 You don't even get a stand in the box (although feet can be bought separately), with a low-profile mount provided instead.
 The set is a uniform 2cm deep, which is exceptionally slim.
 The CX, by comparison, is 4.7cm deep.